Karthikdude/Karthikdude/README.md

 - 🏆 Reported 20+ security vulnerabilities with detailed remediation strategies
 - 🔍 Specializes in XSS, SQL Injection, and OWASP Top 10 vulnerabilities
 - 🌐 Developed multiple open-source security tools used by the community
-- 🎓 CompTIA CySA+ certified with focus on digital forensics and cloud security
+- 🎓 CompTIA Security+ certified with focus on digital forensics and cloud security(SkillSoft)

 ---